myndzi/syslog2/README.md

 Defaults are:

-- Type: `udp`
+- type: `udp`
-- Host: `127.0.0.1`
+- host: `127.0.0.1`
-- Port: `514`
+- port: `514`
-- Path: `/dev/log`
+- path: `/dev/log`

+### Reconnect
+Controls the reconnect behavior.
+All keys are optional.

+- enabled: Whether to enable auto reconnect.
+Default: false
+- maxTries: How many times to attempt to reconnect.
+Default: Infinity
+- initialDelay: How long to wait before attempting to reconnect, first try.
+Default: 100
+- delayFactor: How much to increase the retry delay after each attempt; this value is *multiplied* against the current delay.
+Default: 1.2
+- maxDelay: The maximum value the retry delay can have.
+Default: 30000

+### Syslog-specific keys
+All keys other than `connection` and `reconnect` are passed along to [syslog-streams2](https://www.npmjs.com/package/syslog-streams2).
+That documentation is included here for convenience, but be aware that changes there supersede anything written here.

+The first set of options apply to the stream itself and how it handles incoming data.
+The second set of options are curried into the glossy instance that performs the translation.

+### decodeBuffers
+True to decode buffers written to the stream; false to do nothing.
+You should be writing objects to the stream, but it could be handy when piping from other locations.
+Defaults to false.

+### decodeJSON
+True to attempt to decode strings as JSON; false to do nothing.
+May be used in conjunction with decodeBuffers.
+Defaults to false.

-### Name
+### useStructuredData

-	The APP-NAME field SHOULD identify the device or application that originated the message.
-It is a string without further semantics.
-	It is intended for filtering messages on a relay or collector.

-The default app name to use when logging messages.
-Can be overridden with `.write()` Defaults to `process.title` and falls back to `process.argv[0]` then `-`, the "nil value"
+True to attempt to encode structured data; false to do nothing.
+Defaults to true unless 'type' is set (more on that below).

-### msgId
+### defaultSeverity

-	The MSGID SHOULD identify the type of message.
-For example, a firewall might use the MSGID "TCPIN" for incoming TCP traffic and the MSGID "TCPOUT" for outgoing TCP traffic.
-Messages with the same MSGID should reflect events of the same semantics.
-The MSGID itself is a string without further semantics.
-It is intended for filtering messages on a relay or collector.

-The default message id to use when logging messages.
-Can be overridden with `.write()`.
-Defaults to the nil value if not specified.
+The default severity of a log message, if not specified.
+This is used for all messages interpreted as strings or invalid bunyan/glossy records, and bunyan or glossy records that do not specify a level/severity.

 ### PEN

-If you have a Private Enterprise Number, you may specify it.
-If so, JSON objects written to the stream will be converted to structured data entries conforming to the RFC.
-Please note that to conform with the RFC, you *must* register your PEN with IANA, and you cannot use custom structured data entries without having a PEN.
+If you have a Private Enterprise Number, specify it here.
+Non-standardized structured data is tagged with your PEN.
+To strictly conform to the spec, you should not use this unless you have registered a PEN with IANA.

+### type
+This is passed along to glossy to specify what type of output to create.
+Right now, 'BSD' is the only valid option, to be used if you want to output 'old style' RFC3164-compatible messages.
+Leave empty for RFC5424-style messages.
+Glossy's documentation mentions RFC 5848, but no references currently exist in the code, so these are the only two options.

-### Facility
+### facility

-The syslog Facility to log to.
+The facility to log to.
+Case insensitive.
+Defaults to `local0`.
+Can be overridden in `.write()`.

 Valid facilities are:

-- KERN - Kernel messages
+	KERN - Kernel messages
-- USER - User-level messages
+	USER - User-level messages
-- MAIL - Mail system
+	MAIL - Mail system
-- DAEMON - System daemons
+	DAEMON - System daemons
-- AUTH - Security/authorization messages
+	AUTH - Security/authorization messages
-- SYSLOG - Messages generated internally by syslogd
+	SYSLOG - Messages generated internally by syslogd
-- LPR - Line printer subsystem
+	LPR - Line printer subsystem
-- NEWS - Network news subsystem
+	NEWS - Network news subsystem
-- UUCP - UUCP subsystem
+	UUCP - UUCP subsystem
-- CLOCK - Clock daemon
+	CLOCK - Clock daemon
-- AUTHPRIV - Security/authorization messages
+	SEC - Security/authorization messages
-- FTP - FTP daemon
+	FTP - FTP daemon
-- NTP - NTP subsystem
+	NTP - NTP subsystem
-- LOG_AUDIT - Log audit
+	AUDIT - Log audit
-- LOG_ALERT - Log alert
+	ALERT - Log alert
-- CRON - Clock daemon
-- LOCAL0 - Local use 0
+	LOCAL0 - Local use 0
-- LOCAL1 - Local use 1
+	LOCAL1 - Local use 1
-- LOCAL2 - Local use 2
+	LOCAL2 - Local use 2
-- LOCAL3 - Local use 3
+	LOCAL3 - Local use 3
-- LOCAL4 - Local use 4
+	LOCAL4 - Local use 4
-- LOCAL5 - Local use 5
+	LOCAL5 - Local use 5
-- LOCAL6 - Local use 6
+	LOCAL6 - Local use 6
-- LOCAL7 - Local use 7
+	LOCAL7 - Local use 7

-Case insensitive.
-Defaults to `LOCAL0`.
-Can be overridden with `.write()`.

-### Hostname
+### host / hostname

-The hostname of the system logging the message.
+The hostname of the system generating the log message.
+Defaults to `os.hostname()`, falls back on the nil value(`-`).
+Can be overriden in `.write()`.

+From RFC5424:

 	The HOSTNAME field SHOULD contain the hostname and the domain name of the originator in the format specified in STD 13 [RFC1034].
 This